-Whether you’re on Facebook, Twitter, LinkedIn or Instagram, social media offers several ways to reach out and engage your audience in a fast and cost-effective manner.
+Whether you’re on Facebook, Twitter, LinkedIn or Instagram, social media offers several ways to reach out and engage with potential candidates in a fast and cost-effective manner.
 But social media marketing involves more than signing up for a business page and posting a few pictures and posts here and there.
 It requires strategy, which is what the five steps in this guide are all about.
-If you want to start your new year strong, be sure to follow these social media tactics.
+If you want to start promoting a positive brand image to attract talent, be sure to follow these social media tactics.

 Identify Your Target Audience

 This is basic marketing advice, but it still needs to be said because so many businesses blindly rush into social media with no idea who they’re trying to reach.
-If you want to be successful on social media, you need to know who your potential customers are.
-Aside from nailing down demographics, identify their interests, needs, preferences, lifestyles, pain points and challenges.
+If you want to be successful on social media, you need to know who your target is and where they tend to spend time.
+But be careful not to discriminate.

 Choose a Network Relevant to Your Brand